lcbc-epfl/iesm-public/iesm/Exercises/Ex1/Ex1Theory.md

 that has a well-defined metric such that the distance between two vectors as well as the magnitude of a vector can be computed.)

-Each instantaneous state is described by a unit vector or a *state vector* in Hilbert space.
+Each instantaneous state is described by a unit vector (meaning of norm 1) or a *state vector* in Hilbert space.
 Just like a position vector in cartesian space, the state vector is expressed in terms of the orthogonal basis vectors that are formed by all the eigenfunctions.
 (The chapter on